-A more detailed description of these risks can be found in chapter 9 ("Operating and financial review"), section 9.5.2 ("Management and control of energy market risks") of the Reference Document.
+A more detailed description of these risks can be found in section 9.5.2 of the Reference Document, "Operating and financial review - Management and control of energy market risks".

 Counterparty risks

 Counterparty risk is defined as the total loss that the EDF group would sustain on its business and market transactions if a counterparty defaulted and failed to perform its contractual obligations.